Showing posts sorted by relevance for query treasure. Sort by date Show all posts

 The CryptO'pinion?

-Bugziacs has taken me back to my roots in the earlier 80s.
-What an absolutely fantastic version this is and being able to switch between Atari ST and ZX Spectrum visuals is just too good for words.
-It's always great to see a "new" game InDev for our computer.
-I hope GGN can put this tool to use in the future and get other Speccy games converted?
-GGN - please develop Chuckie Egg 2 next as this is my favourite 8-Bit platformer but I have a massive list too :-)
+What an absolutely fantastic version this is, and being able to switch between Atari ST and ZX Spectrum visuals is just too good for words.
+It's always great to see a "new" game in development for our computer.
+I hope GGN can put this tool to use in the future and get other Speccy games converted.
+GGN - please develop Chuckie Egg 2 next, as this is my favourite 8-Bit platformer, but I also have a massive list ;-)

 Whether you're old enough to remember the original game or not, Bugziacs is a bundle of frantic mayhem.
-It's a simple idea that has been perfectly executed.
-What a rush it is to hunt down the treasure before panicking to quickly escape.
-Yes, it's tough but it's so much fun.
-This is a brilliant game and one I cannot help but highly recommend to everyone.
+It's a simple idea, and it's a rush hunting down the treasure before panicking to quickly escape.
+Yes, it's tough, but it's so much fun.
+This is a brilliant game, and I cannot help but highly recommend it to everyone.

-Maziacs is brilliant on the ZX Spectrum but guess what?
-So is Bugziacs for the Atari ST. Absolutely superb!!
+Maziacs is superb on the ZX Spectrum, but guess what?
+So is Bugziacs on the Atari ST. Absolutely superb!!

 Both AtariMania and Demozoo have Bugziacs to download.